-As early as the 14th century, Mayan and Aztec Indians gathered Mexican fire opals.
-They called it “quetzalitzlipyollitli,” but this national gemstone of Mexico is also more easily pronounced and referred to as fire opal, sun opal, cherry opal, and the Spanish word for sunflower - girasol.
-The Mayans and Aztecs used this gem in mosaics and for ritualistic purposes while today it decorates jewelry pieces such as necklaces, brooches, earrings, cufflinks, and bracelets.
-After the passing of the Mayan and Aztec civilizations, the knowledge and appreciation for fire opals disappeared.
-The early 1800’s saw the emergence of mining for fire opals and a renewed appreciation for their beauty in jewelry.
+As early as the 14th century, Mayan and Aztec Indians sought and gathered Mexican fire opal, calling it “quetzalitzlipyollitli”.
+Today, this national gemstone of Mexico is also referred to as fire opal, sun opal, cherry opal, and the Spanish word for sunflower - girasol.
+The Mayans and Aztecs used this gem in mosaics and rituals, while today it decorates beautiful pieces of jewelry.
+After the passing of the Mayan and Aztec civilizations, knowledge and appreciation for fire opal disappeared.
+It wasn’t until the early 1800’s when an emergence of mining for fire opal and a renewed appreciation for its beauty appeared.

-Mexican fire opal is a mineral which is formed when silica and water deposits are left in the voids created by volcanic gas bubbles and rock fractures.
-The silica does not crystallize, but rather solidifies to form a gel filled with microscopic bubbles which trap the water.
-When light makes contact with this gem, the light passes through the microscopic water bubbles and creates a spectrum of color – essentially creating a rainbow.
-The most significant deposits of fire opals are found near the extinct volcanoes in Queretaro and Jalisco, Mexico.
+Mexican Fire Opal is formed when silica and water deposits are left in the voids left behind by volcanic gas bubbles and rock fractures.
+The silica does not crystallize, but rather solidifies, forming a gel that is filled with microscopic water bubbles.
+When light makes contact with this gem, it passes through the microscopic water bubbles and creates a spectrum of color – essentially creating a rainbow.
+The most significant deposits of fire opal are found near the extinct volcanoes in Queretaro and Jalisco, Mexico.

-Mexican fire opals have a low tolerance to heat and are easily broken by sharp objects.
-Opals which are left in direct sunlight or hot, enclosed spaces can crack.
+Mexican Fire Opal has a low tolerance to heat and is easily broken by sharp objects.
+If it is left in direct sunlight, or hot enclosed spaces, it can crack.
 Maintaining the water content of the opal is extremely important to the durability of the stone.
-Over time opal can become dehydrated and brittle.
-To avoid this dehydration, opals should be stored away from high temperatures and rubbed with light oil.
+Over time, opal can become dehydrated and brittle.
+To avoid dehydration, it should be stored away from high temperatures and frequently rubbed with light oil.